01 of 14

 But that won't keep some of you from wanting to eat there anyway.
 To make the best of what's available, use the guide to eating in a Fisherman's Wharf restaurant.Continue to 12 of 14 below.

 San Francisco Maritime National Historical Park

-Sometimes called Hyde Street Pier for its location, the Maritime Historic Park is a collection of historic ships, including a square-rigger "tall ship" called the Balclutha, an 1890 steam-powered ferryboat, a paddle wheeler and other interesting watercraft.
-In fall, they present an annual sea music concert series, with performers singing chanteys and seafaring ballads aboard the Balclutha.
+Sometimes called Hyde Street Pier because of its location, the Maritime Historic Park is a collection of historic ships, including a square-rigger "tall ship" called the Balclutha, an 1890 steam-powered ferryboat, and a paddle wheeler.
+In the fall, they present a sea music concert series, with performers singing chanteys and seafaring ballads aboard the Balclutha.

 The ships are on the waterfront near where Hyde Street ends at Jefferson Street.
 The visitor center is at the corner of Hyde and Jefferson.
 You can find out more about the museum at the Maritime Park website.Continue to 13 of 14 below.

 The intersection of Hyde and Beach Streets above Fisherman's Wharf has something to see on almost every corner.
 To get there, walk up the hill from the Hyde Street Pier to Beach Street.